pablocarderam/opqua/README.md

 - populations -- IDs of populations to include in analysis; if empty, uses all populations in model (default empty list; list of Strings)
-- type_of_composition -- field of data to count totals of, can be either 'Pathogens' or 'Protection' (default 'Pathogens'; String)
+- type_of_composition -- field of data to count totals of, can be either 'Pathogens' or 'Immunity' (default 'Pathogens'; String)
 - hosts -- whether to count hosts (default True, Boolean)
 - vectors -- whether to count vectors (default False, Boolean)
 - num_top_sequences -- how many sequences to count separately and include